Industrial Engineering and Operations Research

 Master of Engineering (MEng)

-The MEng is a professional, full-time, accelerated professional master's degree program.
+The MEng is a professional, full-time, accelerated professional master's degree program and is currently a lock-step, two-semester degree program.
 Students learn advanced techniques in IEOR and skills that prepare them to lead teams in developing new engineering solutions: skills in managing complex projects, motivating people, and directing financial and operational matters.

 Master of Science (MS)